briefscript logo

 The Briefscript Project pages

-Please feel free to use any of the ideas found within these pages if you wish, on condition that:
+Please feel free to use any of the ideas found within these pages, on condition that:

 1. If you acknowledge your source, which it would be polite to do, and you do not imply that I endorse your own project.